 Only the most competitive students with these qualifications are invited to sit the assessment.
 Applicants cannot request to sit the assessment.

 Applicants applying for LLB Laws (M100) will not be asked to sit the UGAA.
 Instead, the essay section of the LNAT will be assessed.
 Undergraduate Admissions will be in contact with these students if the academic selector wishes to assess the LNAT essay as part of their application.

-The UGAA is usually held in the first week of March each year.
+The UGAA is usually held at the end of March each year.

-The UGAA will be conducted as an online examination.
+The UGAA is conducted as an online examination.